webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Push-on-Through.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Might
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Push on Through
+>2+  Might

 You ignore the effects of terrain while moving for one hour.
 Enabler.